The Crafty vaporizer is a pocket portable vape made in Germany by Storz & Bickel, the all-stars behind the renowned Volcano and Plenty vapes.

 This is one of those vapes (like most) that you’ll need to take a fairly long draw from if you want to get a lot of vapor.
 Through my testing I found that if you take a 5 second draw you’ll get just a light vapor and if you want the clouds you see in my video you’ll need to take a 10-12 second draw.
 No matter what duration you pull for you should draw consistently at a slow to medium pace for best results.
 There’s not a lot of draw resistance with this one, it’s not completely free-flowing like the Plenty but it’s not bad at all.

 If you’re familiar with the Plenty vape the performance of the Crafty is pretty similar, which says a lot.
 You can get really strong draws from this thing and the vapor will be smooth and tasty.
-At the default temperature I didn’t notice any harshness and the vapor didn’t feel hot at all, the overall quality is definitely top-shelf.
+At the default temperature I didn’t notice any harshness and the vapor doesn’t feel hot, the overall quality is definitely top-shelf.

 If you don’t want to vape that much at once you can pack less in the chamber and use the “liquid pad” they include to fill up the remaining space.
 Because of the way this vape is designed you don’t want your material loose in the chamber, you want it firmly in place but not overly tight.
 The liquid pad helps keep your smaller amount of material in place during use so that you’ll still get good performance.